-- > Please explain what the process of extraction of oil is from the oil seeds. - > Examine the parameters that affect the efficiency of the experiment. - > If any unexpected and unpredictable problem occurred during the experiment that effect the experimental setup / data collection / results, please mention the reasons in your report. - > Discuss what you should do if you need to testify your experiment or/and to get same result again by this experiment. - > Please mention if something is not written in this literature and comments on it. - > Avoid quoting directly from the literature during preparing your report.
+- Please explain extraction what the process of desired extract. - Examine the parameters that affect the efficiency of the experiment. - If any unexpected and unpredictable problem occurred during the experiment that effect the experimental setup / data collection / results, please mention the reasons in your report. - Discuss what you should do if you need to testify your experiment or/and to get same result again by this experiment. - Please mention if something is not written in this literature and comments on it. - Avoid quoting directly from the literature during preparing your report.
 Copying the sentences from others is academically unethical.